ajitagupta/thesisprojects/README.md

 Lab: Communication Systems Group, Dept. of Electrical Engineering and Information Technology<br/>
 Time frame: Feb 2011 - Jun 2011<br/>
 Tools & Technologies: Android SDK, Java, SQLite, Excel, SVN<br/>
 Summary: Created and deployed an android application to log contact data.
 Integrated the app with a game running in the foreground.
-Conducted thorough measurements and successfully tested for scalability.<br/>
+Ran an alpha-test in the research group to conduct thorough measurements and successfully tested for scalability.<br/>
 Key words: data mining, multi-threading, Android

 #### Group Project (in IT Security and Risk Management)